MRS. GUMMERSALT'S CAT

 “Vo git my pussy cat!”
 Mrs. Gummersalt demanded, snapping me out of my reverie.
 “I vont Blaekklat.”

 I had to tackle this problem and do it quickly.
-My final exam the following morning was important.
+My final exam was important.
 When Bobbie and the kids were back, studying would become a mute proposition.

 I couldn’t climb the tree; too thin.
-If I could climb up the cliff, if I could find some place to stand, if I could shake the tree hard enough, maybe the cat would fall out, maybe the cat wouldn’t land on my face and claw out my eyes.
-Maybe the whole cliff wouldn’t come down on me and maybe I wouldn’t slip and break a vital appendage.
+I could climb up the cliff, if I could find some place to stand.
+If I could shake the tree hard enough, maybe the cat would fall out.
+Maybe the cat wouldn’t land on my face and claw my eyes out.
+Maybe the whole cliff wouldn’t come down and bury me.
+And maybe I wouldn’t slip and break a vital appendage.

 I needed help.